breuner/elbencho/README.md

     --cuobj --iodepth 1 -w -r -t 16 -s 8m -b 8m s3://mybucket
 ```

-Add `--gpuids <id>` to the command above for VRAM-direct transfers.
+Add `--gpuids <id>` to the command above for VRAM-direct transfers, and `--s3insecure` if the endpoint uses a self-signed certificate.
+The RDMA control request is pinned to HTTP/1.1, so the `x-amz-rdma-*` header exchange doesn't depend on HTTP/2 negotiation.

 #### macOS Support